 When you’re blissfully stuffed, wander through Chinatown, do some shopping, find some delicious (and hard to find!)
 Asian fruits, and take in the ambiance of the chaotic foot and vehicle traffic.

-TIP: Skip Little Italy.
+TIP: Want an NYC Do and Don’t?
+Skip Little Italy.
 Opt instead for some authentic Italian bites on Day 2.
 Keep reading!

 If you can, meander off-the-beaten-path down Mott St. to find the iconic streets, Pell and Doyers.
-These quiet streets have been used as film locations for numerous TV shows and movies.
+Film and TV crews used these quiet streets for numerous scenes in TV shows and movies.
 Nom Wah Tea Parlor is still open after nearly 90 years and Tings Gift Shop sells trinkets you can only find in Chinatown.
 Don’t be fooled by the calm, though.
 Doyers Street used to be infamous in the 1930s for its Chinese gang murders and its secret alleys to help gang members escape.

 No exploration of Lower Manhattan is complete without a visit to Greenwich Village.
 Take the “1” Train south to Christopher Street.
-Stroll down Grove Street and then turn left onto Bedford Street.
+Stroll down Grove Street and to Bedford Street.
 You’ll notice these narrow streets are quieter and lined with houses.
-Among these streets, there are countless places not to miss!
+Among these streets, there are countless not-to-miss places!
 Here are a few.

 At the corner of Grove and Bedford Streets, you’ll find the building used for exterior shots of the Friends apartment building.